hbctraining/Investigating-chromatin-biology-ChIPseq/lessons/06_peak_calling_macs.md

     --outdir macs3 2> macs3/wt_sample2_macs3.log
 ```

 The tool is quite verbose, and normally you would see lines of text being printed to the terminal, describing each step that is being carried out.
-We have captured that information into a log file using `2>` to re-direct the stadard error to file. **You can use `less` to look at the log file and see what information is being reported.**
+We have captured that information into a log file using `2>` to re-direct the standard error to file. **You can use `less` to look at the log file and see what information is being reported.**

 Move the log files to the `log` directory we had created during our project setup: